Notes on the Geography of Yemen: Sana'a

 Baffled?
 You have a right.
-But see how those two buildings are part of a cluster in a neat rectangle?
+But see how those two buildings are, with the buildings behind them, part of a cluster in a neat rectangle?
 Few other blocks in Sana'a are so geometrically perfect.
 So put that rectangle together with the enclosure.

 A market adjoins the mosque.